 - A. The Utilization Review Contractor shall certify as to the functional need for the nursing facility level of care.
-A Utilization Review Contractor reviews the information submitted on the ULTC 100.2 and assigns a score to each of the functional areas described in 10 CCR 2505-10 section 8.401.11.
+A Utilization Review Contractor reviews the information submitted on the ULTC 100.2 and assigns a score to each of the functional areas described in subsection 8.10 CCR 2505-10 section 8.401.11 abovein 10 CCR 2505-10 section 8.10 CCR 2505-10 section 8.401.11.
 The scores in each of the functional areas are based on a set of criteria and weights approved by the State which measures the degree of impairment in each of the functional areas.
-When the score in a minimum of two ADLs or the score for one category of supervision is at least a (2), the Utilization Review Contractor may certify that the person being reviewed is eligible for nursing facility level of care. - B. The Utilization Review Contractor's review shall include the information provided by the functional assessment screen. - C. A person's need for basic Medicaid benefits is not a proper consideration in determining whether a person needs long term care services (including Home and Community Based Services). - D. The ULTC 100.2 shall be the comprehensive and uniform client assessment process for all individuals in need of long term care, the purpose of which is to determine the appropriate services and levels of care necessary to meet clients' needs, to analyze alternative forms of care and the payment sources for such care, and to assist in the selection of long term care programs and services that meet clients' needs most cost-efficiently.
+When the score in a minimum of two ADLs or the score for one category of supervision is at least a (2), the Utilization Review Contractor may certify that the person being reviewed is eligible for nursing facility level of care. - B. The Utilization Review Contractor's review, shall include the information provided by the functional assessment screen. - C. A person's need for basic Medicaid benefits is not a proper consideration in determining whether a person needs long term care services (including Home and Community Based Services). - D. The ULTC 100.2 shall be the comprehensive and uniform client assessment process for all individuals in need of long\-term care, the purpose of which is to determine the appropriate services and levels of care necessary to meet clients' needs, to analyze alternative forms of care and the payment sources for such care, and to assist in the selection of long\-term care programs and services that meet clients' needs most costefficiently.